rp4rk/healerhub/docs/discipline-priest/README.md

 #### Do Not Cast Holy Nova
 Discipline currently has a huge "noob trap", so to make things explicitly clear this gets a section.
-<Spell id="132157"></Spell> is never, ever worth casting in any PvE scenario.
+<Spell spellName="Holy Nova"></Spell> is never, ever worth casting in any PvE scenario.
 Unbind this ability and save
 yourself the cognitive burden of having to consider it as a choice.
 It doesn't provide meaningful atonement value, it doesn't heal for much either, and it costs too much to use in moments with no Atonement.